sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 # Terms and Definitions
 This draft defers to {{-sacmt}} for terms and definitions.

-# The Basic Architecture
+# The Approach
-The architectural approach proposed herein recognizes existing state collection mechanisms and makes every attempt to respect {{RFC7632}} and {{RFC8248}}.
+The generic architectural approach proposed herein recognizes existing state collection mechanisms and makes every attempt to respect {{RFC7632}} and {{RFC8248}}.

 ~~~~~~~~~~
 +----------+      +------+   +------------+